u-boot/u-boot/tools/binman/binman.rst

 3. GetEntryContents() - the contents of each entry are obtained, normally by reading from a file.
 This calls the Entry.ObtainContents() to read the contents.
 The default version of Entry.ObtainContents() calls Entry.GetDefaultFilename() and then reads that file.
-So a common mechanism to select a file to read is to override that function in the subclass.
+Thus, a common mechanism to select a file to read is to override that function in the subclass.
 The functions must return True when they have read the contents.
 Binman will retry calling the functions a few times if False is returned, allowing